 Our operations have consumed substantial amounts of cash.
 We expect to continue to spend substantial amounts to advance the clinical development of our product candidates, and launch and commercialize our product and product candidates for which we may receive regulatory approval, including continuing to build our own commercial organization.
 We believe that our existing cash and cash equivalents will be sufficient to fund our operations into the second half of 2018, including the commercialization of migalastat HCl in the EU, and the continuation of our development of our other product candidates.
-However, we may require substantial additional capital for the development and commercialization of our product and further development and commercialization of our product candidates.
+However, we may require substantial additional capital for the development and commercialization of our product candidates.